jagprog5/dev-guide/README.md

         Prints application version
 ```

-Sure, there are ways of managing this complexity:
+There are ways of managing this complexity:

  - the project could be forked, but now multiple forks need to be kept up to
    date with bug fixes